mlpocprojects/webstreaming/Readme.md

 # web streaming

-This repository contains a demonstration of video streaming over API using flask framework
+This repository contains a demonstration of video streaming over API using flask framework and pertained  YOLO V3

 ## How to use